Insurance startup Gabi raises $27M to double its product, engineering and marketing teams – TechCrunch

 TechCrunch previously explored the company’s creation and operational history, which lets us instead focus on what it does today.
 Gabi is what CEO Hanno Fichtner calls a “tech-enabled broker,” sitting between customers and insurance companies.
 Its service lets people upload their current policy, which Gabi uses to find cheaper policies for the customer that have similar levels of coverage.

 If that customer buys a new policy, Gabi gets paid.
 However, there’s a wrinkle.
 According to Fichtner, Gabi gets paid again if that customer renews the policy.
 So, in a sense, Gabi generates recurring revenue.
 And the better it does at matching consumers with insurance that they buy, and then keep, the more money it can make.
-(This impact is heightened by the fact that most Gabi customers are existing insurance customers it told TechCrunch, meaning that they tend to make for more lucrative sign-ups.)
+(This impact is heightened by the fact that most Gabi customers are existing insurance customers, it told TechCrunch, meaning that they tend to make for more lucrative sign-ups.)

 All that fits into the Series B when you consider time.
-Gabi is around three years old, Fichtner told TechCrunch, meaning that it’s early customer cohorts have only had so much time to mature, and demonstration retention (renewals); the higher the company’s retention rates proved to be, the more lifetime value (LTV) that Gabi could squeeze from its customers.
+Gabi is around three years old, Fichtner told TechCrunch, meaning that its early customer cohorts have only had so much time to mature, and demonstrate retention (renewals); the higher the company’s retention rates proved to be, the more lifetime value (LTV) that Gabi could squeeze from its customers.

 More simply, the better its retention proved, the more valuable Gabi would be as a business.
 Which brings us back to its new round.

 Gabi raised its Series B, from which we can infer that its retention rates were at least pretty good.
 The company thinks so.
 Fichtner told TechCrunch that Gabi was able to raise because its “unit economics are so great.”
-The CEO went on to say that Gabi has “proven in the past year that customers like our product, that they are signing up at reasonable customer acquisition costs (CAC), and that the lifetime value (LTV) that we are producing based on retention [is] high enough” to be attractive.
+The CEO went on to say that Gabi has “proven in the past year that customers like our product, that they are signing up at reasonable customer acquisition costs (CAC) and that the lifetime value (LTV) that we are producing based on retention [is] high enough” to be attractive.

 So, getting paid off consumer insurance re-ups seems to have made Gabi an attractive receptacle for venture dollars.